 A more diverse student body began to develop in the 1950s, when the Head, Kim Taylor, welcomed applications from international students seeking an education which would prepare them for British universities.
 Taylor believed that introducing a global spirit to Sevenoaks would benefit all students.
 The school opened its first international boarding house, the International Centre, in 1962 and we are now welcoming the grandchildren of some of our original IC boarders as students to the school.
-Our students come from over 45 different countries, and many have dual or triple nationality.
+Among our students around 70 nationalities are represented, and many have dual or triple nationality.

 Our global outlook is not just about a cosmopolitan student body, but delivering a truly international and diverse experience through the academic curriculum and co-curriculum

 Our global outlook, however, is not just about a cosmopolitan student body, but delivering a truly international and diverse experience which includes immersion in other cultures and languages through the academic curriculum, trips, co-curriculum and community service activities, so that students become comfortable and adept in a global environment.
 We offer a rich and varied set of modern language options, including bilingual language options, and organise over 50 overseas trips each year.
 Many of our language teachers are native speakers and bring an element of cultural diversity and an international perspective to the common room.
 The school is involved in several international service projects.
 We also work with partner schools, not only on language exchanges but with touring theatre productions and in IB projects.